 When perfected, Rosso di Montalcino can give you the perfumed complexity of this corner of Tuscany as well as the easy quenchability and versatility that just isn’t Brunello’s modus operandi.

-Yet many producers in Montalcino produce fewer bottles of this wine — the so-called “entry level wine” of the region — or skip the category entirely.
-In other words, what Langhe Nebbiolo has become to Barolo (i.e. a stepping stone), Rosso di Montalcino has not quite become to Brunello.
-It has long sat on the sideline like a midfielder waiting to be subbed into the game in the 80th minute.
-I have long wanted to see this positioning change, for I think Rosso di Montalcino is one of Italy’s best “bang-for-the-buck” red wines, yet they can be hard to find due to limited quantity.
+Yet many producers in Montalcino produce fewer bottles of this wine — the so-called “entry level wine” of the region — while a select few skip the category entirely.
+In other words, while Langhe Nebbiolo has become a clear stepping stone to Barolo, Rosso di Montalcino has not quite played that role for Brunello.
+It has long sat on the sideline like a midfielder waiting to be subbed in late in the game.
+I have long wanted to see this positioning change, for I think Rosso di Montalcino is one of Italy’s best “bang-for-the-buck” red wines: typical of place, delicious, versatile, and often even complex.
+Yet they can be hard to find due to limited quantity.

 Defining Rosso di Montalcino